-- Gain understanding the dynamics of biophysical and climatic factors on coastal ecosystems to inform diarrhoeal management in coastal communities.
+- Gain an understanding of the dynamics of biophysical and climatic factors on coastal ecosystems to inform diarrhoeal management in coastal communities.

-- Strengthened knowledge on epidemiology of diarrhoea on coastal communities.
+- Strengthened knowledge of the epidemiology of diarrhoea in coastal communities.

-- Improved knowledge on community based diarrhoeal management and response to climate hazards.
-Build coastal communities resilience to diarrhoea disease management especially in the events of climate variability
+- Improved knowledge of community-based diarrhoeal management and response to climate hazards.
+Build coastal communities' resilience to diarrhoea disease management, especially in the events of climate variability

 - Acquisition, generation and organization of data on climatic and non-climatic factors impacting diarrhoea disease occurrence and economic and socio-cultural drivers of diarrhoea in coastal communities to inform decision-making.